Advocate for Oklahoma's Hungry

 Here are a few practical tips on how to advocate more effectively from State Representative Trish Ranson of Stillwater.

-In November we elected our leaders for 2021.
-Now is the best time to get to know them!
+The Oklahoma legislative session is underway.
+Get to know your legislators and civic leaders at the state, local, and federal level!
 Fighting hunger includes getting to know those who influence food security policy decisions.
 Our lawmakers make decisions over the programs that help our clients as well as the funding or policies for our work.
 It’s up to us advocate so that our decisionmakers will make food security a priority.

 SNAP (Supplemental Nutrition Assistance Program) is America' first line of defense against hunger and your Senators and Member of Congress need to hear from you.
 Yes, they need to hear from YOU.
 SNAP will help the 2 out of 3 children, seniors, or those with disabilites who receive SNAP.
 SNAP will support the Oklahoma economy during the COVID-19 pandemic.
 Increasing SNAP will relieve pressure faced by charitable organizations helping our community get through this situation.
 Click Here for more information, as well as ways to contact your legislators.